WireCloud 1.3 supports the following desktop browsers:

 A behaviour is a set of components jointly with the connections established between them for adding a feature or behaviour to the application mashup.
 For example, we can split the wiring configuration used by the dashboard created on the previous section into two behaviours:

-- The first one can be called: Show lampposts on map.
-This behaviour is
+The first one can be called: Show lampposts on map.
+This behaviour is composed of the

 NGSI Entity To PoIand